 Deep Vein Thrombosis occurs when a blood clot develops in a vein deep in the body, often in the legs.

 Pulmonary Embolism is a blood clot in the lung, which most often has traveled from elsewhere in the body.

 Antiphospholipid Antibody Syndrome is an autoimmune disorder in which autoantibodies greatly increase the risk of both arterial and venous blood clots.

 Many other hypercoagulable states can predispose a person to get blood clots.

 The main job of the bone marrow is to manufacture blood cells – the white blood cells, red blood cells, and platelets that we all need to survive.
-Sometimes the manufacturing process goes awry, leading to failure of normal development of blood cells.
-The diseases in which this process goes awry are called myelodyisplastic syndromes (MDS).
+Sometimes the manufacturing process goes awry, leading to the failure of normal development of blood cells.
+The diseases in which this process goes awry are called myelodysplastic syndromes (MDS).
 Patients with MDS have low blood counts, which can make patients ill.
 Patients with MDS can get infections from low white blood cells, fatigue and shortness of breath from anemia (low red blood cells), and excessive bleeding from low platelets.
 Treatment may include blood transfusions, medications to help stimulate the production of blood cells, or medications that suppress the immune system.

 Other blood disorders we treat at Rocky Mountain Cancer Centers include: